 The statute of limitations acts as a time limit in which the case must be commenced after the offense occurs.
 If the prosecutor attempts to “commence” the prosecution after the statute of limitations has run, then the prosecution is barred.

-In these cases, the criminal defense attorney will file a motion to discuss the charges before trial because of the statute of limitations.
+When the time is up, the criminal defense attorney will file a motion to dismiss the charges before trial because of the statute of limitations.
 If the court denies the motion, then the criminal defense attorney can file a “writ of prohibition” in the district court of appeals.

 The statute of limitations for a DUI case depends on the way the crime is charged including: